 The interview stage is where you separate the “potential” from the “fit.”
 A structured approach is key.

-How to approach interview process Nepal:
+How to approach the interview process in Nepal:

 - Structured interviews: Use scoring rubrics to evaluate candidates objectively